 •səbenbue) activity to support the learning of all Europe's is awareness-raising and to stimulate further 3 months.
 Our work is not definitive: its purpose Susanna Yeghoyan who was attached to ECML for also indebted to the work of our research fellow, from 21 of the Council of Europe countries.
 We are provided a wealth of information and insights enthusiasm of workshop participants, who our objectives we drew on the good will and practices to be shared.
 In order to achieve in different contexts in order to identify good provision at school level for different languages inclusive way than ever before.
-We looked at languages in Europe, in a more systematic and Uur aim was to map provision for additional in hard copy from ECML. at www.ecml.at/mtp2/valeur and may be ordered The full report of the VALEUR project is published
+We looked at languages in Europe, in a more systematic and Uur aim was to map provision for additional

-Waldemar Martyniuk Jagiellonian University Sirkku Latomaa University of Tampere Laura Mijares Autonomous University of Madrid Peter Broeder University of Tilburg (project co-ordinators) Tinsley CILT, the National Centre for Languages Joanna McPake University of Stirling and Teresa The VALEUR project team:
+Waldemar Martyniuk Jagiellonian University Sirkku Latomaa University of Tampere Laura Mijares Autonomous University of Madrid Peter Broeder University of Tilburg (project co-ordinators) Tinsley CILT, the National Centre for Languages Joanna McPake University of Stirling and Teresa The VALEUR project team: in hard copy from ECML. at www.ecml.at/mtp2/valeur and may be ordered